-You can apply at

-brit.croydon.sch.uk/apply from

-2nd August 2021 and you will receive an automatic email confirmation of receipt.
+You can apply at brit.croydon.sch.uk/apply from 1st August 2023 and you will receive an automatic email confirmation of receipt.
 Online applications submitted before this date will not be processed.
-Please note this is your electronic signature.
 You will be asked to supply:

 - A passport sized photograph - A copy of full Year 8 or Year 10 report, Year 11 if applying to resit Year 12.
-The report must contain a record of your attendance.
+The report must contain a record of your attendance. - Tell us if you have an Education Health and Care Plan (EHCP) and attach a copy as indicated in your application